dancout/openai_tool_flow/docs/round_9/REQUESTED_UPDATES.md

 - You can view previous ADR files by looking in the docs/adr_appendix.md file, which contains the title, round number, key words, and quick summary of each ADR.
 - Be sure to commit at checkpoints throughout your work so that in the event of an error in your process, all your good work is not lost.
 - When adding comments, do so for the sake of good documentation and not for the sake of letting the user know you were following instructions.
-- You do not need to worry about backwards compatibility, so don't keep legacy code and make the codebase more bloated.
+- **Important**You do not need to worry about backwards compatibility, so don't keep legacy code and make the codebase more bloated.
 We are still working on version 0.0, so feel free to make breaking changes.
 - Do not remove existing TODOs unless you are directly addressing them.
 - Do not add convenience functions or classes "just in case".
     - Only add code that you fully intend on using.
 Otherwise, multiple getters or factory methods that are never again referenced are simply bloating the codebase.